Financial Learning Center

 Kids' Banking 101

-When you put your money into a savings account at the bank, it will be kept in a safe, or vault, to keep it protected from fire, bank robbers and other dangers.
+When you put your money into a savings account at the bank, it will be kept in a safe, or vault, to protect it from fire, bank robbers and other dangers.
 It will also be insured, so if anything does happen, you will still have your money available.
 Even better, money in a savings account will earn additional money called interest.
 One of the ways banks make money is by charging people to borrow money.
 The money that the bank charges is also called interest.
 The interest rate is the percentage of the amount of money being borrowed.
 The money that the bank lends comes out of the savings accounts (including yours) that people have with the bank.
 When banks use your money, they pay interest for the money they are borrowing from you.

 The longer you keep your money in a savings account, and the more money you put in, the more interest you will earn.